susmonteiro/trip-organizor/Project_proposal.md

 ### Frameworks that will be used

-We want to use **React** as a framework for the front end developement and **node.js** for the back end.
+We want to use **React** as a framework for the front-end developement and **node.js** for the back-end.
 In order to make the styling easier, we want to use **Material UI** library.
-Our Data Base will be located at **Firebase** and our webb app deployed with **heroku**.
-For the navigation, we are going to use **routers** and for the model state, we first wanted to use **Redux**, however, since this project doesn't deal with a huge number of stateful components using it may not be worth it.
+We will use **Firebase** to store our data and our web app will be deployed with **heroku**.
+For the navigation, we are going to use **routers** .
+For the model state, we first wanted to use **Redux**, however, since this project doesn't deal with a huge number of stateful components using it may not be worth it, we leave this option open if when starting to develop .

-### API that will be used
+### APIs that will be used

-We are going to use the [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview) in order to display the maps, find places and add marks.
+We are going to use the [OpenTripMap API](https://opentripmap.io/product) in order to search tourist sites around the world.
+The API provides a free plan for non-commercial uses consisting of a maximum of 5000 API requests/day and 10 requests/second.
+We will use a JS library called [Leaflet](https://leafletjs.com/).
+The [Leaflet API](https://leafletjs.com/reference.html) allows us to generate maps that we can be easily customized with marks and popups.

 ### Data that we are going to work with

 ###### API DATA
-- Map Images
 - Place Details
+- Maps
 ###### APP SPECIFIC DATA

 - Travel names/id